-Review: The TicWatch E3 is a great Wear OS watch with a looming question
+Mobvoi TicWatch E3 review: A great Wear OS watch that will get even better, at some point

 TicWatch E3: Price and availability

 The TicWatch E3 launched on June 16, 2021.
 You'll find only one color option for the watch case, Panther Black, but there will be three color options for the silicone watch band — Black, Neon Yellow, and Ash Blue.
-The TicWatch E3 has a $199.99 launch price and can be found both on Amazon and Mobvoi's websites.
+The TicWatch E3 has a $199.99 launch price and can be found both on Amazon, Walmart, B&H, and Mobvoi's websites.

 TicWatch E3: What's good